 - Aloe vera

-Handling an Emergency
+Handling a Pet Toxin Emergency

 Any exposure to an outdoor pet toxin should be considered a medical emergency.
 If you think your pet has ingested something poisonous, please don’t wait to seek treatment.
 If possible, save the packaging of whatever your pet ingested, as this can help with the process of diagnosis and treatment.
 Remember to call Shiloh Veterinary Hospital right away or contact a nearby veterinary emergency clinic if a situation occurs outside our normal business hours.